Bud Billiken Parade and Picnic: Broadcast

 The parade has been televised for over 40 years, beginning in 1978 on WGN-TV; which broadcast the parade until 2012.
 WCIU-TV covered the parade beginning in 2012 after it was canceled from WGN-TV but later canceled it in 2014.
 WLS-TV has been broadcasting the parade since 1984.
 The 89th Annual Parade took place on August 11, 2018.
 BET and Centric premiered the parade on their networks in 2012.
 On August 8, 2020, WLS-TV aired a television special for the 91st Annual Bud Billiken Parade in place of the 2020 parade which was canceled due to COVID-19 concerns.

-After Parade Activities
+After parade activities

-The parade begins at 10 A.M.
+The parade begins at 10 a.m.
 After the parade, visitors are welcomed to stay in Washington Park for the "after-parade-activities".
 The "after-parade-activities" has various festivities and vendor booths.
-The post–parade festivities often include a concert.
+The post-parade festivities often include a concert.
 The 2006 parade featured Yung Joc, and the 2007 parade featured Pretty Ricky.
 However, it seems neither "after-parade-activities" included a concert.